tatecarson/waters-sonic-signatures/slides.md

 The computational methods I've demonstrated today with the rain scene analysis show how quantitative approaches can enrich ecocinema studies.
 Those ecoacoustic indices measuring calmness and naturalness reveal how Tarkovsky's sonic environments cultivate what we might call an 'attunement to place' - reinforcing Ivakhiv's argument that cinema fundamentally reshapes our perceptual ecologies.

-Looking forward, I plan to extend this analysis to other water types like dripping and splashing to build a more comprehensive understanding of acoustic textures and their narrative roles.
+Looking forward, I plan to extend this analysis to other water types from these films, like dripping and splashing, to build a more comprehensive understanding of acoustic textures and their narrative roles.
 I'm also interested in developing more refined computational descriptors and designing a perception study to better connect these sonic features with embodied and affective responses from viewers.
 This work opens up new possibilities for understanding how film sound shapes our relationship with the natural world.
 -->